bm2yogi/IODocsNet/README.md

 IODocsNet
 =========

-Generate Mashery I/O Docs for .NET Web API projects
+Automatically generate Mashery I/O Docs for your .NET Web API projects.

+Roadmap:
+* Support for overloaded API methods
+* Configuration section setttings for authentication descriptions
+* Nuget Packaging / Powershell installation and configuration script
+* Where to put the output file.
+Controller action?
+Write to output directory?
+Not sure yet.